Alan Brooke, 3rd Viscount Brookeborough: Honours

 Brooke succeeded his father as Viscount Brookeborough in 1987.
 Although he lost his automatic right to a seat in the House of Lords, with all other hereditary peers after the passage of the House of Lords Act 1999, Lord Brookeborough remained in the House as an elected crossbench hereditary peer.

-He has been a Lord-in-waiting to The Queen since 1997.
+He was a lord-in-waiting to Queen Elizabeth II from 1997 until her death in 2022, and has continued in the role under King Charles III.
 He is President of the Co Fermanagh Ulster Unionist Association and was appointed an independent member of the Northern Ireland Policing Board in 2001.
-Lord Brookeborough represented The Queen as Lord-in-Waiting at the arrival of U.S. President Barack Obama and First Lady Michelle Obama in the United Kingdom on their state visit on 24 May 2011.
+Lord Brookeborough represented the Queen as Lord-in-Waiting at the arrival of U.S. President Barack Obama and First Lady Michelle Obama in the United Kingdom on their state visit on 24 May 2011.